GFDRR/rdl-standard/docs/guidance/preparation.md

 - **Geographic scale and location** (country; sub-national; city)
   - *Year of data* (current or projected)
     - (optional) Sector or asset type (Residential; Commercial / Population, Buildings).

-**NOTE THAT EACH PROJECT WILL HAVE ITS OWN NUANCES WHICH MAY REQUIRE AN ALTERNATIVE PACKAGING HIERARCHY**

 For example:
 ```